Amanda in fall

-Visit These Spots to See the Best Fall Colors in Cleveland
+12 Beautiful Places to See the Best Fall Color in Cleveland

 Fall is my favorite season; I love the cooler temperatures and crisp air – and I especially look forward to the leaves changing each year!